How I Landed My Dream Job… By Dropping Out Of School

 “I didn’t want $60,000 in OSAP debt, so how the hell was I going to go to business school?
-I sat at my table in my apartment and exhaustively researched scholarships and opportunities.
-I applied for everything, spent hours writing applications”.
+So I sat at my table in my apartment and exhaustively researched scholarships and opportunities.
+Then I applied for everything—spent hours writing applications”.

 After ending up at Ryerson University, Stott began working as a bartender at Steam Whistle Brewing in Toronto, a Premium Pilsner brewery and brand whose product competes with the best in the world.

 Stott’s bartending gig turned into more as she began working her way up through the company, landing a role as Event Coordinator, before taking her current position as a Marketing Coordinator.